chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_library_syntax.rst

    your_function()

-.. note:: In the preceding example, the ``::namespace`` part of the ``Chef::Recipe::namespace`` syntax should only be used when a custom namespace has been added that extends the default |chef| libraries.
+.. note:: In the preceding example, the ``::namespace`` part of the ``Chef::Recipe::namespace`` syntax should only be used when a custom namespace has been added that extends the default libraries.